olivernjeru/olivernjeru/README.md

 ### Hi there 👋
-My name is Oliver and I'm an applied computer tech student from Kenya.
+My name is Oliver and I'm an applied computer tech student at United States International University - Africa.
 Here's some info about me!

 -🌱 Self learning Software Engineering.